permguard/permguard/site/content/docs/0.1/command-line/workspace/repo.md

   noindex: false # false (default) or true
 ---

-Using the `repos` command, it is possible to manage locally checked out repositories.
+Using the `repos` command, it is possible to manage locally checked out ledgers.

 ```text
   ____                                               _